PE and Sport Premium 2016 - 2017

 After school swimming – summer only

-Over 60% of KS2 pupils participate in running club.
-This continues to increase in popularity and be successful at local and county competition level.
+Over 60% of KS2 participate in running club.
+This continues to increase in popularity and be successful at local competitions.

 Cycling club was extremely popular and this has meant it will continue next academic year.